x-JR/vs-ancientdungeons/README.md

   // used to for the generation it will determine how big the dungeon can be from the center so 6 will allow a dungeon to be the size of 6 chunks to for each direction so 6 in north, east , south and west so total a 12 by 12 chunks
   // be carefull a too high value my slow worldgen drastically "ChunkRange": 6,
+  // if set to 1 it will print spawnlocations in the debug log on the server
+  // when set to 2 it will log and also send visual debug boxes to the clients
-  // if set to true will only spawn one dungoen at x=0 z=0 "Debug": true,
+  // if set to 3 it will only spawn one dungoen at x=0 z=0 + all previous debug "Debug": 1,
-  // if debug is false this is the chance that a dungeon can spawn in a chunk "Chance": 0.001,
+  // if debug is false this is the chance that a dungeon can spawn in a chunk "Chance": 0.0008,
   "Dungeons": [
     {
       // base path for this dungeon config, this folder should contain the category folders